rachely3n/startup_recommender/README.md

 ### requirements:
 numpy and scipy
 ### other libraries:
-I used a library for querying the AngelList API (angellist.py); however, I had to add my own function to get the information I wanted.
+I used a library for querying the AngelList API (angellist.py) from https://github.com/Falicon/AngelList; however, I had to add my own function to get the information I wanted.
 ### API credentials
 They are not hidden for this program.
 Ideally, I would store them encoded in a database.
 ### Output